theodore-s-beers/reed-archive/underclass-myth/index.md

 #### 1 Aug.
 1991&ensp;·&ensp;[_The Progressive_](https://progressive.org/magazine/the-underclass-myth-reed/)

 _The version of this essay provided here is drawn from Reed's collected volume,_ [Class Notes](https://thenewpress.com/books/class-notes) _(New York, 2000), whereas the link above should contain the text as originally published.
-There may be slight differences between the two._
+There are minor differences between the two._

 <center>＊&emsp;＊&emsp;＊</center>